DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2024-06-25-preparing-for-itt-reform.md

 - School&#8209;direct (fee&#8209;funded)
 - School&#8209;direct (salaried)

-2 training routes have been added:
+1 training route has been added:

-- Early years postgraduate salaried
 - Provider&#8209;led postgraduate salaried

 As part of the changes, we added headings to the route selection screen.